joobert/Interceptarr/README.md

 ## Configuration

 Create a '**.env**' file in the same directory as the script with the following variables:
-- **DISCORD_WEBHOOK_URL**: The Discord webhook URL where notifications will be sent.
+- **DISCORD_WEBHOOK_URL**: The Discord webhook URL where notifications for new episodes will be sent.
+- **DISCORD_OVERRIDE_WEBHOOK_URL**: Optionally assign a Discord webhook URL where warning messages will be sent if the original embed data from Sonarr is overwritten with new data from TVDB.
+(Leave this blank unless "Episode Title Required" is set to "Never" in your Sonarr settings.)
 - **SHOW_EPISODE_THUMBNAIL**: Optionally replace the generic show thumbnail with the episode thumbnail.
 - **WEBHOOK_HOST**: The IP address or hostname the Flask app will bind to.
 - **WEBHOOK_PORT**: The port the Flask app will listen on.

 ## Sonarr Configuration

-To integrate Interceptarr with Sonarr, create a new connection in Sonarr with only the "On Import" notification trigger checked, and set the connection's webhook URL to point to the IP address and port where Interceptarr is running with `/webhook` appended to the end. (e.g., '**http://10.0.0.1:8700/webhook**')
+To integrate Interceptarr with Sonarr, create a new connection in Sonarr with only the "On Import" notification trigger checked, and set the connection's webhook URL to point to the IP address and port where Interceptarr is running (e.g., '**http://10.0.0.1:8700**')

 ### Installation